wulffern/ciccreator/README.md

 :white_check_mark: Rewrite the compiler in C++ under a GPL license and compile equivalent GDS with Perl compiler (Nov 2016)

-:x: Encourage development of open source, free IP blocks for academic use
+:white_check_mark: Encourage development of open source, free IP blocks for academic use ([Open Source Custom IC Creator packages](https://github.com/wulffern/oscic))

 The vision is that "Custom IC Creator" will be a rapid layout generation tool for SAR ADCs.